-You have to take your exams with a good grade, not necessary the best, but a good one, try to be in the first half of your class.
+You have to take your exams with a good grade, not necessary the best, but a good one, try to be in the first half of your class but make sure you choose the best university.
 Think, not just memorize.
 Study something reading about it, talking about it, hearing about it and in as many different ways as you can.
 Do it in another language, find an app, online courses/videos.
 In this way you will sediment the basics in your mind.
-Take care of your medical education and make sure you are at least somewhere between 8 and 9.
+Take care of your medical education and make sure you are at least somewhere around 9.

 I have always admired and respected my colleagues who had the best grades.
 Maybe because I couldn’t do what they did and this is a lot of work and dedication only for Medicine.
 So, I was the girl who wanted to learn also about what we want to stay alive for.
 This is how I tried to make the best of my student life and I think this is how I figured out who I want to be!